gvwilson/thirdbit/fiction/iffy/index.md

-to reveal a tall man in a formal black turtleneck, slightly stooped with age but still strong, his face exactly the one in the picture that hung in the Sandhu's grocery store—exactly like the faces of his two clones who had occupied similar offices in Halley and Paddington South for almost a hundred years.
+to reveal a tall man in a formal black turtleneck, slightly stooped with age but still strong, his face exactly the one in the picture that hung in the Sandhu's grocery store—exactly like the face of his clone who had occupied a office in Halley for almost a hundred years.

 "As you were," Governor Stern Rothera said pleasantly, waving Uncle Jack and Aunt Naggie back into their seats as they started to rise.